- Quick questions

 4. Family gathering

-When you mount your TV on that uneven stone fireplace, it will create plenty of space for your family to interact with each other, throw a party, and dance without fear of stumbling over a TV otherwise sitting on a cabinet.
+When you mount your TV on an uneven stone fireplace, you can create more floor space for your family to interact with each other, throw a party, and dance without fear of stumbling over a TV sitting on a cabinet.

 Factors to consider before mounting a TV on an uneven stone fireplace